About Take Ten

 To explore our blog and read reflections from our volunteers, please click here.

-Please click on the links below to see the 2014 and 2013 Take Ten Annual Reports.
+Please click on the links below to see the Take Ten Annual Reports.

 In 1995, Anne Parry, with the city of Chicago, decided to address the issue of school violence with a fresh approach.
 She created Take Ten – a slogan that encouraged children and adults to TALK IT OUT, WALK IT OUT, WAIT IT OUT rather than engage in violent behavior.
 The slogan aimed at teaching participants to: Take ten deep breaths instead of saying something that hurts; take ten steps back rather than getting involved in a fight; and take ten seconds to cool off instead of using something as a weapon.